 When driving around Queensland, the road conditions may change because of weather and the environment, traffic and crashes or roadworks.

-Get familiar with different conditions you may experience when driving.
+Get familiar with the different conditions you may experience when driving.
 The roads you travel on can be:

 Driving on unsealed roads